USB: Universal-Scale Object Detection Benchmark: Conclusions and Discussions

 We introduced USB, a benchmark for universal-scale object detection.
 To resolve unfair comparisons in existing benchmarks, we established USB training/evaluation protocols.
-Using the proposed benchmark, we found weaknesses in existing methods to be addressed in future research.
+With the benchmark, we found weaknesses in existing methods to be addressed in future research.

-There are four limitations to this work.
-(1) USB depends on datasets with many instances.
-Reliable scale-wise metrics for small datasets should be considered.
-(2) USB does not cover the resolution of recent smartphone cameras (\eg, 4000$\times$3000).
-Such high-resolution images may encourage completely different approaches.
+There are several limitations to this work.
+(1) USB has imbalances in domains and categories because it depends on the existing datasets that have large scale variations.
+It will be an important direction to construct a well-balanced and more comprehensive benchmark that contains more domains and categories.
+(2) The architectures and results of the 15 methods are still biased toward COCO due to development and pre-training on COCO.
+Less biased and more universal detectors should be developed in future research.
 (3) We could not train detectors with higher protocols than USB 1.0 due to limited resources.
 Although the compatibility enables comparison in low protocols, still only well-funded researchers can compare detectors in high protocols.
 Other efforts are also needed to ensure fairness and inclusion in research.
-(4) The architectures and results of the eight methods are still biased toward COCO due to development and pre-training on COCO.
-Less biased and more universal detectors should be developed in future research.

-The proposed USB protocols can be applied to other tasks with modifications.
-We believe that our work is an important step toward recognizing universal-scale objects by connecting various experimental settings.
+See \AppendixSection~\ref{sec:research_ethics} for discussion on other limitations and research ethics.